 Fenway Park Seating, Tip #2) Right Field Box.
 The Right Field Box seats may cost a little more than the Grandstand or Bleachers, but as far as seat comfort and view, you’re getting more bang for your buck with it.

 If you’re sitting in Sections 6-8, or Sections 95-97, you’ll see all of the action of course, and your seat will be a bit more comfortable, without any poles in your way.
 Not to mention you’ll be able to stare straight ahead at the Green Monster.
 When my wife consulted my father on what seats to get me for my birthday, he considered that a selling point.

 The only caveat is that when you get closer to the foul pole, seats are facing straight ahead at center field rather than being angled towards second base or something, so you’ll have to have your head turned for most of the game.
 This can get a bit annoying, especially when people walk in front of you.
 But in the sections I’ve listed here, it’s not much of a problem at all.

 Fenway Park Seating Tip, #3) Bleachers Knowledge.
 Bleacher seats at Fenway are okay and inexpensive by Fenway standards.
 In some cases they are a better alternative to Grandstand seats.

 The most important thing is that there’s zero protection from the sun, so bring a hat, sunscreen and sunglasses, seriously.
 You’ll be staring almost directly into the sun at sunset and for day games it can be brutal.

-Try to get the lowest row if you can, because from Rows 40 and up it can get difficult to follow the action.
+Try to get the lowest row if you can also because from Rows 40 and up, it can get difficult to follow the action.

 There’s three super helpful Fenway Park seating tips; but as I’ve said, there’s something important to know about every seating area at Fenway.
-Don’t sit in a bad seat for nine innings…choose the best seats at Fenway Park with this guide.
+Don’t sit in a bad seat for nine innings…think ahead.

 More About Fenway Park: